thermalogic/SEES/guide/doc/使用MSVC工具集命令行编译程序.md

 ### Set the Compiler,Lib and Include path

-For MSVC, the path should look something like follow(Windows 10.0.18362.0, Microsoft Visual Studio Community 2019), depending on which specific version you have installed
+For MSVC, the paths are depended on the **specific version** Windows and Visual Studio you have installed

+For example

+* Windows 10.0.18362.0,

+* Microsoft Visual Studio Community 2019 14.25.28610

 #### Set the Compiler path